Subarashii-no-Fansub/jekyll-now/_posts/2016-09-07-Cost-Fansub.md

 	</tr>
 </table>

-We can see that a simple site that receiving more than 20 000 visitors (using cloudflare, a *free* account I think + the cheapest namecheap's Shared Hosting offer), and a normal-price seedbox!<br>
+We can see that a simple site that receiving more than 20 000 visitors pay a low price (using cloudflare, a *free* account I think + the cheapest namecheap's Shared Hosting offer), and a normal-price seedbox!<br>
 For encode server, it's their choice that I don't really agree.
 I hope one day this kind of server will be sharing between all the subbing group to be less expensive.<br>And for storage/ftp server, to receive big file (like .ts or .iso for BDMV) and store all their release, it's expensive!

-### For FFF
+### For others fansubs

-*On day* :wink:
+They buy in general a dedicated server (for FTP/XDCC/Storage).
+Some have that at ~18€ per months for 2TB.
+Others have money and buy approximatively 80€/months (RDP server to encode + dedicated server) + dedicated server for hosting (25€).
+Hosting can be done in a blog-enterprise if content is not really licensed…